NoSloppy/SoundFontNamingConverter5/README.md

   Streamlined interface makes getting around and getting your results faster than ever.
 Output logs are bigger, color-coded, and much easier to read, and downloads are automatically triggered.

 - **All your favorite features are here:**
-  - **Board-specific renaming:** Handles Proffie, CFX, Asteria, Golden Harvest, Verso, and Xeno3, including special rules for CFX/Asteria retraction handling, Asteria folder-based naming and smoothswing layout, Xeno parenthesis, auto-inclusion of Verso blaster sound, Golden Harvest and Proffie settings files, and more.
+  - **Board-specific renaming:** Handles Proffie, CFX, Golden Harvest, Verso, and Xeno3, including special rules for CFX mixed numbered/unnumbered files, Xeno parenthesis, auto-inclusion of Verso blaster sound, Golden Harvest and Proffie settings files, and more.
   - **Multiple fonts at once:** Process tons of subfolders in one go, and it’s FAST!
   - **Proffie font optimization:** Instantly organizes fonts for best FAT32 SD card performance, automatically applied any time Proffieboard is the target.
 Includes correctly organizing file structure, wrangling loose files from root, etc...
   - **Auto-Audio Conversion:** Renaming automatically converts mis-formatted WAVs, converts MP3's, and strips metadata from audio files.
 Sweet!